 - A 2016 US presidential election which saw friends insisting that Clinton was at worst the “lesser evil” to Trump – and at best a shining example to womankind – and expressing stupefied incredulity at my clearly misogynist failure to see things their way.
 By now, you see, it had begun to penetrate my thick skull that since the fall of the USSR if not before, beneath the circus babble necessitated by the chimera of US democracy, those for whom actions speak louder than words will discern a relentless continuity in American foreign policy regardless of what figurehead, be it an eloquently banker-compliant Obama or an oafish Trump, sits in the Oval Office.
-Indeed, a case could have been made, though I drew the line at making it, that openly warmongering Hillary’s talk of a No Fly Zone in Syria – the kind that had five years earlier reduced Africa’s richest country, with free healthcare and literacy levels higher than the West’s, to a failed state whose chief export is terror and in which slaves were sold openly on the quayside in Tripoli – would place the world’s two foremost military powers on a collision course.
-Making, if anything, DRT rather than HRC the “lesser evil”.
+Indeed, a case could have been made, though I drew the line at making it, that openly warmongering Hillary’s talk of a No Fly Zone in Syria – the kind that had five years earlier reduced Africa’s richest country, with free healthcare and literacy levels higher than the West’s, to a failed state whose chief export is terror and in which slaves were sold openly on the Tripoli quayside – would put the world’s two foremost military powers on a head on collision course.
+Making, if anything, Donald the “lesser evil”.

 Syria was for me transformative, almost single-handedly inspiring this site.
 By now even I, slow of uptake, had cottoned on to an empire looking to set the Middle East ablaze in the name of ‘bringing democracy’, and in the ashes build a new regional order answerable to Washington.

 - The true nature of America’s proxy war on Russia in Ukraine.
-While that war was easily sold to credulous Western audiences as Evil Putin’s land grab, the facts as set out here flatly refute that simplistic narrative.
+While that war was easily sold to credulous Western audiences as Evil Putin’s land grab, the facts as set out here flatly refute that simplisticly empire-serving narrative.
 Nevertheless, here too I found myself at odds with my liberal peers.

-To the casual eye these issues and so many others – from Myanmar to Mali, Venezuela to Iran, EU and Nato expansion to Arab Spring, Kazakhstan to Xinjiang and Tiananmen Square – appear disjoint: to be judged in isolation, aided by Western media accounts deemed impartial (of which more in a moment) and in a few instances by personal contact with dissident expats who form too miniscule and necessarily skewed a sample for meaningful generalisation yet appeal to our species privileging of word-of-mouth reports, especially where these accord with mainstream narratives.
-Rarely do we consult maps which – as with Xinjiang’s proximity to US occupied Afghanistan, the Hormuz as choke point for China bound oil, Syria as, inter alia, land bridge from Iran to Lebanon and Hezbollah, the significance of Central Asia and Caspian Sea to Belt and Road’s bypassing of potential US maritime blockade at the Hormuz and Malacca Straits – point to analyses somewhat different from those spun by the most effective and sophisticated propaganda machine the world has ever known.
-Rarer still, when simplistic tales of boo-hiss bad guys who just happen to stand in the way of US hegemony are deployed to pull at our heart strings and co-opt our best instincts, are we invited to reflect on the fact that for 500 years the bête noire of Europe’s and now America’s supremacist thinkers has always been a coming together of Eurasia’s eastern and western poles.
-A coming together which now, in Greek Tragedian fashion, Washington’s ever more reckless efforts to thwart serve only to advance.
+To the casual eye these issues and so many others – from Myanmar to Mali, Venezuela to Iran, EU and Nato expansion to Arab Spring, Kazakhstan to Xinjiang and Tiananmen Square – appear disjoint: to be judged in isolation, aided by Western media accounts deemed impartial (of which more in a moment) and in a few instances by personal contact with dissident expats who form too miniscule and self-selectingly skewed a sample for meaningful generalisation yet appeal to our species-wide privileging of word-of-mouth reports, particularly where these accord with mainstream narratives.
+Rarely do we consult maps which – as with Xinjiang’s proximity to US occupied Afghanistan … the Hormuz as choke point for China bound oil … Syria as, inter alia, land bridge from Iran to Lebanon and Hezbollah … the significance of Central Asia and Caspian Sea to Belt and Road’s neutralising of potential US maritime blockade at the Straits of Hormuz and Malacca … the noose tightening over decades on Russia …

 But I’m ahead of myself.
-I must return to that ‘growing disparity in world view’, alluded to in my opening paragraph, which has slowly shed light on why I have differed from my peers.
-The disparity arises from three core differences.
+I must return to that ‘growing disparity in world view’, alluded to in my opening paragraph, which has slowly shed light on why I have differed from my peers on such a plethora of seemingly unrelated questions.
+1

 Two, liberalism, even when not wholly blind to modern imperialism, is incapable – emotionally as much as intellectually – of seeing the true extent of its evil.
 Millions have been slaughtered on the watch of Bush Snr, Clinton, Bush Jnr, Obama, Trump 1, Biden and Trump 2 – yet liberals continue to insist a Putin, Assad or Xi is far worse, and/or that a new figurehead in the White House can turn it all around.
-Understandably, for the truth is shocking when we let it in, they can’t see the dark heart of an empire for whose managers no price is too high or blood-soaked to pay – fighting Russia down to the last Ukrainian, say, while offloading the costs onto Europe via its quisling leaders to enable Washington to focus on its prime adversary, China – for shoring up its licence to exploit the planet.
+Understandably, for the truth is shocking when we let it in, they can’t see the dark heart of an empire for whose managers no price is too high or blood-soaked to pay – fighting Russia down to the last Ukrainian, say, while offloading the costs onto Europe via quisling leaders groomed in the USA to enable Washington to focus on its prime adversary, China – for renewing its licence to exploit the planet.
 A licence underwritten by waning military supremacy and fading dollar hegemony, yes, but also by a still unrivalled capacity to control the narrative:

 The crimes of the USA have been systematic, constant, vicious, remorseless, but few have talked about them.
 You have to hand it to America.
 It has exercised a quite clinical manipulation of power worldwide while masquerading as a force for universal good.
 It’s a brilliant, even witty, highly successful act of hypnosis – Harold Pinter, Nobel Acceptance Speech 2005